MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-power-bi.md

 You can add a Power BI component on a page to display Power BI dashboards and reports on your portal.

-> [!NOTE]
-> Before you begin, read Power BI access type considerations and general Power BI considerations to get familiar with important Power BI terms and considerations for Power Apps portals.

-Before adding Power BI components, ensure that Power BI is enabled: [Set up Power BI integration - Power Apps \| Microsoft Docs](/powerapps/maker/portals/admin/set-up-power-bi-integration#enable-power-bi-visualization)
+Before adding Power BI components, ensure that Power BI is enabled.
+Please refer to the following instructions on the Power Apps documentation: [Set up Power BI integration - Power Apps \| Microsoft Docs](/powerapps/maker/portals/admin/set-up-power-bi-integration#enable-power-bi-visualization)

 ## To add a Power BI component to a page